 Harry Michalakeas is a British contemporary artist whose current work primarily focuses on the psychological dualities one experiences in today’s world.
-Born and raised in England, Harry currently resides in Dallas, Texas and his work has been featured in several group exhibitions, most recently as part of ‘Distorted Mirror’, at Last Rites Gallery, New York, New York.
+Born and raised in England, Harry currently resides in Dallas, Texas and his work has been featured in several group exhibitions, recently as part of ‘Distorted Mirror’, at Last Rites Gallery, New York, New York, a 6 person group show, where 5 of his pieces were featured.
 He is currently also represented by the gallery.

 ‘Miyazaki Tribute Art Show’, at Spoke Art, New York, NY, 9/29/17-10/1/17